boschrexroth/ctrlx-automation-sdk/doc/ssh_connection.md

 Regardless of whether you want to connect to a VM or a real machine, "Secure Shell" (SSH) is used.

-The SSH address of a virtual machine running with default port forwarding is __localhost:10022__ Here port 10022 of the host is forwarded to port 22 of the virtaul machine (guest)).
+The SSH address of a virtual machine running with default port forwarding is __localhost:10022__ Here port 10022 of the host is forwarded to port 22 of the virtual machine (guest)).

 The address of real machine is __IP:22__ e.g. 192.168.1.1:22